With Ireland going for the Grand Slam this weekend, we take a look at some of the greatest final days in Six Nations history.

 Rewind: The Greatest Final Day in Six Nations History

-So clearly, we are in for an exciting weekend, but we also had a look at some of the other great final days in Six Nations history.
+As a result, we have had a look at some of the other great final days in Six Nations history.
 Which one is your favourite?

 Ireland needed to beat Scotland by more than 21 points, something they usually failed to do.
 But after going ahead 20-10 in the first half, the Irish kept Scotland scoreless in the second to win by 30 points.
 Ireland went top, and Wales were out of title contention.